 “The majority of people who are defaulting have characteristics in common: They have dropped out or stopped out of school.
 They probably didn’t go through the counseling that’s available to them before graduation,” he said.
 “They may not be as vested in repaying their student loans because they feel they didn’t get the education they deserved.”

 Here at Darrell Castle & Associates, we don’t want students to be discouraged to continue their education in pursuit of their dreams because of money or the fear of not being able to pay student loans.
 We also don’t want graduates to feel as though their education was a waste and now they’re in debt for no reason.

 The tips offered above are helpful, and they can work.
 However, for some of you reading this, these tips may not work for you because you’re already too far in debt after defaulting on your student loans.
+We’ve built a solid reputation as a bankruptcy law firm Memphis, TN clients recommend.
 This debt may be overwhelming you and affecting how you live your life.